UTS-Projects-2021-2025/lab-mate/README.md

 - Link to the admin page github repo: <https://github.com/UTS-Projects-2021-2025/lab-mate-teachers-web>
 - Link to the admin page: <https://lab-mate-admin.pages.dev>

-Lab Mate is a mobile application that is mean't
+Lab Mate is a mobile application that bridges a communication gap for small to medium sized classrooms.
+The idea being that Lab Mate can be a stepping stone to getting students to engage and present in class material.
+It is a life long goal of mathematical educaters to get students to be comfortable presenting infront of class, lab mate presents a low stakes environment.

 ## Motivation for Lab Mate